VTonelli/BarneyBot/README.md

 # Project of Natural Language Processing: BarneyBot

 ## Abstract
-We developed a chabot using pretrained model of DialoGPT from transformer library of 🤗 Hugginface performing a fine tuning of its small version on some corpus of data coming from tv show or movie saga.
+We developed several chabots using the pretrained model of DialoGPT from transformer library of 🤗 Hugginface by performing fine-tuning of its small version on some corpus of data coming from tv show and movies, for different characters.

-We choise to extend the work made by [Nguyen et al.](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1174/reports/2761115.pdf) who explored the task implementing a chatbot by a seq-to-seq model.
-As previously said we decided to approch the problem by implementing a more sophisticated model architecture i.e. DialoGPT.
+We choose to extend the work made by [Nguyen et al.] (https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1174/reports/2761115.pdf) who explored the task by implementing a chatbot by a seq-to-seq model.
+This work is by all means a revision and extension of theirs.

 ### Datasets:
 | Character      | TV show/movie         |